458 Fairall Street, Unit 7

 Students may not have friends visit them during school hours.
 If a visitor must come to the school for some reason, then he or she must report directly to the office.

-At Father Donald MacLellan, we are fortunate to have an excellent partnership with the Durham Regional Police Department.
+At Father Donald MacLellan CSS, we are fortunate to have an excellent partnership with the Durham Regional Police Department.
 A Community Police Officer has been assigned to Father Don in conjunction with the other Oshawa secondary schools.
 The function of this officer is to provide support to school and community officials with regard to legal and safety issues.

 Guidance Counsellors are teachers who assist students in acquiring the knowledge, skills and attitudes to: